 This post may contain affiliate links.
 Please read my disclosure policy.

-Dinner is done in under 20 minutes with this delicious Easy Turkey Meatball Recipe with Ginger Peach Sauce, a tasty flavor twist for weeknight dinner.
+Dinner is done in under 20 minutes with these delicious Healthy Turkey Meatballs with Ginger Peach Sauce, a tasty flavor twist for weeknight dinner.
 Make a double batch for the freezer to make it even quicker next time!

-I was a Tupperware consultant for a short time and easy ground turkey meatballs was one of the recipes we exchanged when we were learning out to feature our products.
-This recipe was originally made in the microwave but I’ve modified it to make on the stovetop instead.
+I was a Tupperware consultant for a short time and that’s where I first tried this easy turkey meatball recipe.
+Making recipes like this was one way we featured new products.
+This recipe was originally made in the microwave, but I’ve modified it to make on the stovetop instead.

-This turkey meatball recipe is also very budget friendly.
-Since it’s made with simple pantry items, some of which you probably already have on hand, it costs about seven dollars.
+This turkey meatballs recipe is also very budget friendly.
+It’s also made with simple pantry items, some of which you may already have on hand, too.
 I sometimes find the ground turkey on sale and that makes it even more budget-friendly!